-1 A student may also choose to use this course to meet a General Education requirement.

-- 2 Coursework or other experience equivalent to a first-year college course in that language. - 3 "Asian topic" means that the student can apply this course to the minor only when an Asian topic is offered.
-Example: HIS372G Christianity in Asia. - 4 "Asian focus" means that the instructor must have Asian expertise and students must contract with the instructor early in the term to do the majority of their work on Asia.
+- A student may also choose to use this course to meet a General Education requirement. - Coursework or other experience equivalent to a first-year college course in that language. - "Asian topic" means that the student can apply this course to the minor only when an Asian topic is offered. - "Asian focus" means that the instructor must have Asian expertise and students must contract with the instructor early in the term to do the majority of their work on Asia.
 At least 50% of the student's work in this course, including term papers, must have Asian content.